petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/using-data-set-view-actions.md

 1. [Create a new page](../../../site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md) or [start editing](../../../site-building/creating-pages/using-content-pages/adding-elements-to-content-pages.md) one.

-1. On the Fragments and Widgets menu on the left, search for Data Set under fragments.
+1. In the Fragments and Widgets menu on the left, search for Data Set under fragments.
 Drag and drop the fragment in your editing area.

 1. Click on your fragment.
 In the General tab on your right, there is a field where you can select a Data Set View.
 Click *Add* (![Add icon](../../../images/icon-add-app.png)) and select the Documents Data Set View.